-But there is perhaps sometime powerful about announcing and opening the doors of collective anxiety.
+But there is perhaps something powerful about announcing and opening the doors of collective anxiety.
 And power is addictive.

 Prolonged agony is simply bad management.
 Full stop.
 Reasonable periods of unsettlement and reasonable doses of uncertainty have nothing to do with that, toxic, unnecessary prolonged agony of months if not years.
 And asking the organization not to drop performance, and stay ‘focused’, at the same time, is madness.

 Unnecessary, prolonged agony in reorganizations is unacceptable.
-A terrible bad deal for owners, stake and shareholders, let alone for employees.
+A terribly bad deal for owners, stake and shareholders, let alone for employees.